AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-06-NumericalRelativity.md

 tags: [Numerical relativity, Quantum Field Theory, Blackholes, Wormholes, Scientific Computation]
 math:       true        # enable KaTeX
 ---
-# Notes on Numerical Relativity (Draft)
+# Notes on Foundations of Numerical Relativity (Draft)

 ## Abstract

 The following notes are an idiosyncratic sampling from the literature of numerical relativity.
-Focus is given to the numerical relativity toolbox, the problem of tracking horizons, and gravitational collapse.
+Focus is given to foundational materials in the numerical relativity toolbox, the problem of tracking horizons, and gravitational collapse.

 **To be continued ...**